KrakenD takes cybersecurity seriously.

 This document describes our security policy and how you can help us make a better software if you find problems.

-KrakenD to become a CVE Numbering Authority (CNA)
+KrakenD is a CVE Numbering Authority (CNA)

 We are partnering with the CVE Program to assign CVE IDs and publish CVE Records publicly for vulnerabilities within any KrakenD software or the Lura Project (© the Linux Foundation), so we: